pkmishra/node-perfectapi/readme.md

 -------------------------

  - You want to write a REST+JSON service in Node.js, or you want to make an existing Node.js package accessible as a service
  - Native Node.js access to an API - obviously!
-This just means that you can use it as a normal Node.js `require` module as well as a service in a separate process
+This just means that you can use it as a normal Node.js `require` module or as a service in a separate process
  - Node.js proxy access to other PerfectAPIs.
 It's just as easy to run the API locally or as a service on another server
  - Self-hosted server with simple comand-line - `myapp server -p 3002`
  - Windows and Linux installers (run your API as a true service on your server) - `myapp install myappservicename`